johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 [^cf3]: Visit: http://**jbclements.wordpress.com/missiology** for further details of my doctoral research, including access to the entire dissertation.

 [^cf4]: *MPD-Mn* refers to *Maize Plant Discipleship—Module n*, where n = module number.

+[^fn1]: if supplied, you must provide the name of the creator and attribution parties, a copyright notice, a license notice, a disclaimer notice, and a link to the material.
+Prior versions of CC licenses have slightly different attribution requirements.

+[^fn2]: In 4.0, you must indicate if you modified the material and retain an indication of previous modifications.
+In 3.0 and earlier license versions, the indication of changes is only required if you create a derivative.

+[^fn3]: You may also use a license listed as compatible at https://creativecommons.org/compatiblelicenses